Skip to content

 Track titles like “Silent From Above”, “Cliffs”, and “Drowning the Call” hint further at vast distances of spacious soundscapes covered by music of these two talented musicians.
 Jesy Fortino has recorded under her Tiny Vipers alias, with two full length releases on Sub Pop: Hands Across The Void (2007) and Life On Earth (2009).
 This is her first official collaboration, not counting her vocal appearances on Balmorhea‘s All Is Wild, All Is Silent (Western Vinyl, 2009), and vocal samples on Orcas‘ 2012 self-titled release on Morr.
 And for Foreign Body Fortino could not have chosen a better partner.
 Liz Harris, is none other than Grouper, who has been recording since 2005 (but only caught my attention with her 2008 release on Type, Dragging A Dead Deer Up A Hill).
 In 2011, Harris released an AIA series published by Yellow Electric and Kranky, followed by her very latest, Violet Replacement (Yellow Electric, 2012).
 So if any of the above references have excited you, you absolutely must get Foreign Bodies.

-…and by the time I realized that Foreign Body is quickly becoming one of my favorite albums of the year, the track “Silent From Above” is permanently stuck in my head on an endless loop…
+…and by the time I realised that Foreign Body is quickly becoming one of my favourite albums of the year, the track “Silent From Above” is permanently stuck in my head on an endless loop…